RTÉ Pulse: Programming

-Sunday's scheduling draws very much from the eclectic styles of the genre and features soul, dub step, and drum and bass.
+Sunday's scheduling draws very much from the eclectic styles of dance music and features soul, dubstep, and drum and bass.

 The station also does outside broadcasts, such as from the Life Festival in 2013.
 As well as airing music from many international live events during the Re-LIVE show.

 The majority of broadcast come from RTÉ main studios in Dublin; however, the service also uses RTÉ facilities from all around the country and overseas.
 There are regular weekly live shows from the Cork, Limerick and Belfast studios.
 The service regularly broadcasts live from the RTÉ or BBC studios in London.

+The latest show being by singer songwriter and producer Femmepop aka Margaret O’Sullivan who does two shows per month featuring only the best in underground female producers and DJs.
+Femmepop is based in London but originally hails from Cork.